yactouat-reboot/pips_sso/README.md

 - `sudo apt install cmake`
 - create the [`CMakeLists.txt`](./CMakeLists.txt) file
-- `cmake .`
+- `cmake -S . -B ./build`
-  - this will output a lot of files that can safely be git ignored
+  - this will output a lot of files in the `./build` directory that can safely be git ignored
-- `make`, this should automatically make the executable marked as such
+- `make -C build`, this should automatically make the executable marked as such in the `./build` directory
 - you can now call the client with `./HttpClient`

+## creating a webservice in C++

+As we are trying to build an SSO system, we need 3 parties:
+- the client
+- the requested service
+- the identity provider

+Until now, we have built a test HTTP client, now let's create a [test HTTP webservice](./http_server.cpp) that will answer to the client's requests.

+While writing this simple HTTP server, I learned that this is a common practice in C++ to separate the declaration of a class for the definition (implementation) of its methods.
+This is even encouraged with the pattern 'header + source' files.
+This is mainly for maintainability purposes.